Today’s readings.. (Job 37), (Zechariah 12), (Revelation 14),

 Nine times we read the phrase “on that day” in just 15 verses in Zechariah 12 through to the first 2 verses of Zechariah 13.
 We note the prelude to these pronouncements, “Thus declares the LORD who stretched out the heavens and founded the earth and formed the spirit of man within him” [Zechariah 12:1].
 These words fascinate us as a way to announce the character of God, a declaration of his absolute almightiness as the originator of all that exists.

 It is the first “on that day” that has captivated the attention of believers throughout our lifetime.
 “On that day” we read, “I will make Jerusalem a heavy stone for all the peoples.
 All who lift it will surely hurt themselves.
 And all the nations of the earth will gather against it.”
-[Zechariah 12:3] Jerusalem will be the centre of attention in the Middle East, attracting more and more the attention of the whole world since Israel became a nation again in 1948 after being “dead” since AD 70.
+[Zechariah 12:3] Jerusalem has been the centre of attention in the Middle East, attracting more and more the attention of the whole world since Israel became a nation again in 1948 after being “dead” since AD 70.

-In recent years the USA tried hard to “lift” the stone to solve the problem: it seems to have only made matters worse.
-The influences of Islamic countries have grown greater and it now seems clear that someday, maybe soon, an “explosion” will occur.
 The next “on that day” is when God “will strike every horse with panic and its rider with madness” [Zechariah 12:4] Today men have invented a great variety of “vehicles” to replace the horse.
 They get around at great speed.
 What is this madness?
 We suggest it means totally irrational behaviour in a situation which gets totally out of control.